Kritika's Product Portfolio

 This project taught me that leadership involves both vision and vulnerability.
 Pitching an unconventional idea, supporting my team through uncertainty, and sticking with creative decisions all required courage.
 I’m proud that I led us through that process with empathy and persistence.
 As a full-stack contributor, I learned how frontend decisions ripple into backend constraints, and vice versa.
 From debugging WebSocket crashes to pairing on CSS redesigns, I gained technical fluency and team empathy.
 I now better understand the importance of co-designing features, not just screens, with engineers, designers, and users alike.
 Most importantly, I’m thankful for the collaboration with Daniel, Daniel, Alex, and Palmy.
 From solving backend bugs to debugging CSS side-by-side, our team showed what it means to build not just software, but trust.
 Carls Chat isn’t just a product, it’s a story of creative risk, team resilience, and human-centered design.

-WanderLog: Personal Travel Journal App
+WanderLog: A Personal Travel Journal App

 My Role